metio/terraform-provider-k8s/docs/data-sources/helm_toolkit_fluxcd_io_helm_release_v2_manifest.md

 Optional:

-- `cleanup_on_fail` (Boolean) CleanupOnFail allows deletion of new resources created during the Helmupgrade action when it fails.
+- `cleanup_on_fail` (Boolean) CleanupOnFail allows deletion of new resources created during the Helm upgrade action when it fails.
-- `crds` (String) CRDs upgrade CRDs from the Helm Chart's crds directory accordingto the CRD upgrade policy provided here.
-Valid values are 'Skip','Create' or 'CreateReplace'.
-Default is 'Skip' and if omittedCRDs are neither installed nor upgraded.Skip: do neither install nor replace (update) any CRDs.Create: new CRDs are created, existing CRDs are neither updated nor deleted.CreateReplace: new CRDs are created, existing CRDs are updated (replaced)but not deleted.By default, CRDs are not applied during Helm upgrade action.
-With thisoption users can opt-in to CRD upgrade, which is not (yet) natively supported by Helm.https://helm.sh/docs/chart_best_practices/custom_resource_definitions.
+- `crds` (String) CRDs upgrade CRDs from the Helm Chart's crds directory according to the CRD upgrade policy provided here.
+Valid values are 'Skip', 'Create' or 'CreateReplace'.
+Default is 'Skip' and if omitted CRDs are neither installed nor upgraded.
+Skip: do neither install nor replace (update) any CRDs.
+Create: new CRDs are created, existing CRDs are neither updated nor deleted.
+CreateReplace: new CRDs are created, existing CRDs are updated (replaced) but not deleted.
+By default, CRDs are not applied during Helm upgrade action.
+With this option users can opt-in to CRD upgrade, which is not (yet) natively supported by Helm. https://helm.sh/docs/chart_best_practices/custom_resource_definitions.
 - `disable_hooks` (Boolean) DisableHooks prevents hooks from running during the Helm upgrade action.
-- `disable_open_api_validation` (Boolean) DisableOpenAPIValidation prevents the Helm upgrade action from validatingrendered templates against the Kubernetes OpenAPI Schema.
+- `disable_open_api_validation` (Boolean) DisableOpenAPIValidation prevents the Helm upgrade action from validating rendered templates against the Kubernetes OpenAPI Schema.
-- `disable_wait` (Boolean) DisableWait disables the waiting for resources to be ready after a Helmupgrade has been performed.
+- `disable_wait` (Boolean) DisableWait disables the waiting for resources to be ready after a Helm upgrade has been performed.
-- `disable_wait_for_jobs` (Boolean) DisableWaitForJobs disables waiting for jobs to complete after a Helmupgrade has been performed.
+- `disable_wait_for_jobs` (Boolean) DisableWaitForJobs disables waiting for jobs to complete after a Helm upgrade has been performed.
 - `force` (Boolean) Force forces resource updates through a replacement strategy.
-- `preserve_values` (Boolean) PreserveValues will make Helm reuse the last release's values and merge inoverrides from 'Values'.
-Setting this flag makes the HelmReleasenon-declarative.
+- `preserve_values` (Boolean) PreserveValues will make Helm reuse the last release's values and merge in overrides from 'Values'.
+Setting this flag makes the HelmRelease non-declarative.
-- `remediation` (Attributes) Remediation holds the remediation configuration for when the Helm upgradeaction for the HelmRelease fails.
+- `remediation` (Attributes) Remediation holds the remediation configuration for when the Helm upgrade action for the HelmRelease fails.
 The default is to not perform any action. (see [below for nested schema](#nestedatt--spec--upgrade--remediation))
-- `timeout` (String) Timeout is the time to wait for any individual Kubernetes operation (likeJobs for hooks) during the performance of a Helm upgrade action.
-Defaults to'HelmReleaseSpec.Timeout'.
+- `timeout` (String) Timeout is the time to wait for any individual Kubernetes operation (like Jobs for hooks) during the performance of a Helm upgrade action.
+Defaults to 'HelmReleaseSpec.Timeout'.

 <a id="nestedatt--spec--upgrade--remediation"></a>
 ### Nested Schema for `spec.upgrade.remediation`

 Optional:

-- `ignore_test_failures` (Boolean) IgnoreTestFailures tells the controller to skip remediation when the Helmtests are run after an upgrade action but fail.Defaults to 'Test.IgnoreFailures'.
+- `ignore_test_failures` (Boolean) IgnoreTestFailures tells the controller to skip remediation when the Helm tests are run after an upgrade action but fail.
+Defaults to 'Test.IgnoreFailures'.
-- `remediate_last_failure` (Boolean) RemediateLastFailure tells the controller to remediate the last failure, whenno retries remain.
+- `remediate_last_failure` (Boolean) RemediateLastFailure tells the controller to remediate the last failure, when no retries remain.
 Defaults to 'false' unless 'Retries' is greater than 0.
-- `retries` (Number) Retries is the number of retries that should be attempted on failures beforebailing.
-Remediation, using 'Strategy', is performed between each attempt.Defaults to '0', a negative integer equals to unlimited retries.
+- `retries` (Number) Retries is the number of retries that should be attempted on failures before bailing.
+Remediation, using 'Strategy', is performed between each attempt.
+Defaults to '0', a negative integer equals to unlimited retries.
 - `strategy` (String) Strategy to use for failure remediation.
 Defaults to 'rollback'.